Commonwealth: Seven things you might not know

 Rwanda and Mozambique became members in 2009 and 1995 respectively, and neither were colonised by the British.

+Gabon and Togo are the most recent joiners, becoming members in June 2021, but both are former French colonies.

-The club has also lost members in the past.
+The club has also lost members.

-Former president of Zimbabwe Robert Mugabe took the country out in 2003 after its membership was suspended amid reports of election rigging.

-It applied in 2018 to be readmitted, but no decision has been reached yet.

-Pakistan was suspended after a military coup in 1999 and was re-admitted four-and-a-half years later.

-And South Africa withdrew in 1961 after it was criticised by Commonwealth members for its apartheid policies.
+South Africa withdrew in 1961 after it was criticised by Commonwealth members for its apartheid policies.
 It became a member again in 1994.

+Pakistan was thrown out after a military coup in 1999, but was readmitted in 2004.
+Membership was suspended again between 2007 and 2008.

+Former president of Zimbabwe Robert Mugabe took his country out in 2003 after its membership was suspended amid reports of election rigging.

+It applied for re-admission in 2018, but no decision has been reached.

-The last country to leave was the Maldives in 2016, but it rejoined in 2020.
+The last country to leave was the Maldives in 2016, but it re-joined in 2020.

 3) The Queen is head of state in only 15 of the countries

-Most of the Commonwealth states are republics, with Barbados becoming the latest, having decided to remove the Queen as head of state.
+Most of the Commonwealth states are republics, with Barbados becoming the latest, having removed the Queen as head of state in 2021.

-Five - Lesotho, Swaziland, Brunei Darussalam, Malaysia, and Tonga - have their own monarch.
+Six countries - Lesotho, Swaziland, Brunei Darussalam, Malaysia, Tonga and Togo - have their own monarch.

-The Queen remains head of state in Australia and Canada, although there's an active movement in Australia in favour of becoming a republic.
+The Queen remains head of state in Australia and Canada, although for many years there has been an active movement in Australia in favour of becoming a republic.

 4) It's big